Long gone are the days when combining your finances with your partner involved:

 How to do it: Set up a joint checking account for the rent, bills, groceries and other shared expenses–then contribute equal amounts each month.
 “They should understand that having a joint account gives them both access to the funds,” our financial planner Sophia cautions.
 “Each has to trust that the other person is going to use the money the way it was intended.”

-In the case of Agatha and Matt, they should consider having a separate lease, so one isn’t on the hook if they break up.
+In the case of Agatha and Matt, they should consider having a separate lease, so one is off the hook if they break up.
 They should also think about setting up a formalized cohabitation agreement, and share how much each has in emergency savings, in case someone loses their job.
 Here are more resources if you’re thinking of cohabiting.

 2. The “To Each According to His/Her Earnings” Approach